-Using QuickBooks as a property management tool is possible for a property manager handling small to midsize properties.
+Using QuickBooks Online as a property management tool is possible for a property manager handling small to midsize properties.
 Desktop versions of Quickbooks allow you to set up company and customer files as various properties.
 This will allow you to handle tasks such as collecting rent from tenants and paying property owners and management companies, on top of any fees involved in property maintenance.

 The above video demonstrates just how you can set up your Quickbooks Desktop to manage buildings and units within them.

 If the property management business is comprised of several large properties or multiple complexes, it is advised you look into a more advanced system.
 A professional property manager could be better off finding a trust accounting system.
 Once rent is received from the tenants, it needs to be disbursed to the property owners.
 This money should be kept in its own account and separate from any account that is used to pay expenses.
 Any money also received from the owners for the work you’ve done (your management fee) should be put into your own account.
 QuickBooks lacks this type of account management and is why it can be difficult to manage multiple properties using QuickBooks.